BenLachovitz/Dungen_Escape-Unity_game_development/README.md

-# Dungen Escape
+# Dungeon Escape

 ## Description

-**Dungen Escape** is a thrilling first-person sword combat game set in the medieval era.
+**Dungeon Escape** is a thrilling first-person sword combat game set in the medieval era.
 The player starts in a dungeon beneath a castle and must work their way through various levels, including a challenging boss fight, to ultimately escape to freedom.

 ## [Video Presentation Of The Game](https://drive.google.com/file/d/1XG-reFi1TJqyhNqQBgQaC9mFOBu477oG/view?usp=drivesdk) (click to view).